 If you have ever gone to the woods with me, I must love

 the Gulf Islands &

 Vancouver Island, BC.

-Keep up-to-date on upcoming forest bathing walks on Salt Spring Island & Vancouver Island!
+Follow my blog, & keep up to date on forest bathing walks on Salt Spring Island & Vancouver Island